joeykhouryy/data-roles-analysis-23-24/README.md

 ### 5.1 Skill Chart
 ![image](https://github.com/joeykhouryy/data-roles-analysis-23-24/assets/144739073/9ce10d56-578e-4fc2-adf8-d9db442b787d)

 The above image is a bar chart arranged in descending order to indicate which skills are the most demanded.
 The simplicity and comprehensiveness are the reasons this type of chart was chosen.
 This chart visualizes the previous findings of the rankings of tools in a more visually appealing and understandable way.
+As mentioned previously,
+- SQL is evidently the most popular tool for data analytics.
+This could be due to its reputation for high speed and efficiency with huge amounts of data compared to other query languages.
+SQL is also simple, with a user-friendly and easily understandable syntax.
+- Excel came in second as the most popular spreadsheet tool.
+Most Microsoft appliances tend to be popularized in the work industry due to their reputation for success.
+- Python came in third place over R as the most demanded programming language.
+Python has a very simple syntax, which makes it an easy language to learn.
+- Finally, PowerBI came in fourth place, making it the more popular BI tool over Tableau.
+This leads back to the point about Microsoft, a very reliable source for applications.

 <ins>[Link to chart](https://public.tableau.com/views/DataRolesStats/Sheet1?:language=en-US&:display_count=n&:origin=viz_share_link)</ins>

-## 5.2 Degree Chart
+### 5.2 Degree Chart
 ![image](https://github.com/joeykhouryy/data-roles-analysis-23-24/assets/144739073/f7bf1346-6dac-4258-91f3-600ec895c0dc)
 ![image](https://github.com/joeykhouryy/data-roles-analysis-23-24/assets/144739073/3b007984-5518-4926-8efc-49bfd34aacc1)